ecdevv/CritiCore/README.md

 ### Notes

-- Attempted to make everything reusable and from scratch
+- Made everything from scratch
 - I limited the use of external libraries to these: sharp for blur data generation, date-fns for date formatting, damerau-levenshtein algorithm for searches, ioredis for caching, steamgriddb for backup images, and cheerio for basic web scraping
 - Tried to utilize web scraping minimally; only used to scrape for data for searches due to the length of time it takes to search the applist/appindex and search for games that has a page but is not in the applist/appindex (e.g. soon to be released games)
-- Release dates prioritize OC release dates, then Steam
-- Homepage does not load Steam Data for the games due to Vercel free tier plan having a 10s timeout limit for API calls
+- OpenCritic official API calls are using cache: 'force-cache' due to limited API calls, so not sure when the cache truly expires
+- Upstash free tier only allows 10k commands per day, and there is currently minimal error handling when this limit is reached
+- Blur data urls are cached using Upstash and runs a lot of commands; the 10k limit is not optimal at all
-- Deployed version may not be as optimal as local version due to limitations such as the above
+- Deployed version may not be as optimal as local version due to limitations from the free tier plans of Vercel and Upstash
-- Deployed version is quite slow compared to my locally built version
+- Release dates of games prioritize OC release dates, then Steam

 ### Potential Improvements